By Melissa Rosen

 Be A Hypochondriac

 If it can go wrong, it will.
-Customer service is not a job for optimists — at least not yet (once you get to tip #10, you can be as optimistic as you’d like knowing that your support is top notch).
+Customer service is not a job for optimists — at least not yet (once you get to tip #10, you can be as optimistic as you would like knowing that your support is top notch).
 You must think about every single thing that could go wrong in the lifecycle of the customer.

 Focus on the product: Is anything innately confusing?
 Is the design intuitive?
 Does the copy make sense?
 Anything that can be misinterpreted or misunderstood will be.
 So cover your bases here.